 The deficit in net tangible book value of the Company's Common Stock at March 31, 1996 was \$22.1 million, or \$(1.75) per share.
 Deficit in net tangible book value per share represents the amount of the excess of total liabilities over total tangible net assets, divided by the number of shares of Common Stock outstanding.
-After giving effect to the sale of 3,500,000 shares of Common Stock offered by the Company hereby (after deducting underwriting discounts and commissions and estimated offering expenses) and application of the net proceeds therefrom as set forth in "Use of Proceeds," the net tangible book value of the Company at March 31, 1996 would have been \$19.3 million, or \$1.20 per share, representing an immediate increase in the net tangible book value of \$2.95 per share to existing stockholders and an immediate dilution of \$11.80 per share to new investors purchasing shares in this offering.
+After giving effect to the sale of 3,500,000 shares of Common Stock offered by the Company hereby (after deducting underwriting discounts and commissions and estimated offering expenses) at an assumed initial public offering price of \$13.00 per share and application of the estimated net proceeds therefrom as set forth in "Use of Proceeds," the net tangible book value of the Company at March 31, 1996 would have been \$19.3 million, or \$1.20 per share, representing an immediate increase in the net tangible book value of \$2.95 per share to existing stockholders and an immediate dilution of \$11.80 per share to new investors purchasing shares in this offering.
 The following table illustrates the resulting per share dilution with respect to the shares of Common Stock offered hereby:

-Initial public offering price per share Deficit in net tangible book value per share before the \$13.00 offering\$(1.75) Increase per share attributable to new investors 2.95 Net tangible book value per share after the offering 1.20 Dilution per share to new investors \$11.80
+Assumed initial public offering price per share Deficit in net tangible book value per share before the \$13.00 offering Increase per share attributable to new investors Deficit in net tangible book value per share after the offering 1.20 Dilution per share to new investors \$11.80 =====

-The table below summarizes the difference, at March 31, 1996, between the existing stockholders and the new investors with respect to the number of shares purchased from the Company, the total consideration paid and the average price per share paid (before deducting underwriting discounts and commissions and estimated offering expenses payable by the Company).
+The table below summarizes the difference, at March 31, 1996, between the existing stockholders and the new investors with respect to the number of shares purchased from the Company, the total consideration paid and the average price per share paid (based upon an assumed initial public offering price of \$13.00 per share and before deducting underwriting discounts and commissions and estimated offering expenses payable by the Company).

-SHARES PUI RCHASED TOTAL CONSI DERATION AVERAGE PRICE PER SHARE NUMBER PERCENT AMOUNT PERCENT Existing stockholders (1) New investors Total 16,152,760 ======= 100.0% \$47,388,154 ======= 100.0%
+SHARES PU RCHASED TOTAL CONSI DERATION AVERAGE PRICE PER SHARE

+NUMBER PERCENT AMOUNT PERCENT

+Existing stockholders

+(1) 12,652,760 78.3% \$1,888,154 4.0% \$ 0.15

+New investors 3,500,000 21.7 45,500,000 96.0 13.00

+Total 16,152,760 100.0% \$47,388,154 100.0%

+Total 16,152,760 100.0% \$47,388,154 100.0%